 After their backgrounds were decorated using a range of printing techniques, pupils started to print!
 They could choose a formal or informal design for their placement.
 They completed their first layer of prints then we looked at techniques for adding a second layer of colour.

-Here are some of the outcomes, what do you think?
+Here are some of the final printed outcomes – students loved them and I think they really did a great job!
+What do you think?
 Let me know in the comments!